fanpu/DynPartition/README.md

 The results can be created by using scripts in the `dynPartition/graphs` directory.

 ## Report
-The detailed analysis of this framework is presented in the "Project Report.pdf" file.
+The detailed analysis of this framework is presented in the `Project Report.pdf` file.

 ## Branches